The Financial Technology Law Review: Luxembourg

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-For the purpose of specific regulation of blockchain technology, on 14 February 2019,16 a new law was passed by the Luxembourg lawmakers aiming to facilitate the use of distributed ledger technology in financial services.
-In particular, the law's main goals are to provide more legal certainty and transparency to the financial market participants, and to allow the use of blockchain technology for the transfer of securities.
+On 14 February 2019,18 a new law was passed by the Luxembourg lawmakers aiming to facilitate the use of distributed ledger technology in financial services.
+In particular, the law's main goals were to provide more legal certainty and transparency to the financial market participants, and to allow the use of blockchain technology for the transfer of securities.

-Neither CSSF (Luxembourg's supervisory authority) nor the country's legislators have come up with any specific legislation related to cryptocurrencies.
-Thus, there is no legal status of cryptocurrencies yet in place.
-Nevertheless, both the government and the CSSF are keen to meet with any business intending to operate with cryptocurrencies to discuss the legal possibilities.
-There are several working groups at the government and CSSF's level continuously working on new legislation to cater for these business models.
+There is in Luxembourg no specific framework around cryptocurrencies as such.
+Nevertheless, both the government and the CSSF are keen to meet with any business intending to operate with cryptocurrencies to discuss any specific project.
+There are several working groups at the government and CSSF's level continuously working on potential new legislation or circulars to cater for the new crypto products and players entering the market.

 In relation to regulated entities in Luxembourg, money laundering rules apply to natural or legal persons trading in goods (only to the extent that payments are made or received in cash in an amount of €10,000 or more, whether the transaction is executed in a single operation or in several operations that appear to be linked).
 Under these terms, they would fall within the scope of the 2004 Law.